Aetna Medicare Supplement Plans – F, G & N

 - The company offers a 30-day guarantee if you’re not satisfied with your choice of Medigap plans.

-- You can enjoy freedom from Medicare Advantage networks, and use your supplemental insurance with almost any medical provider who will accept Original Medicare.
+- You can enjoy freedom from Medicare Advantage networks, and use your Medicare Supplemental insurance with almost any medical provider who will accept Original Medicare.

 - You can enjoy stable, standardized benefits that won’t change each year as so many Medicare Advantage insurance companies do.